 With web users shifting rapidly towards mobile, the focus was to deliver them remarkable mobile-experience.
 However, mobile poses its certain challenges in the form of crumbling networks, high latency & low-attention window, thus constantly urging digital marketers to search for new helpful solutions.

-Earlier, users looking for content on mobile, were posed with two options to browse over mobile devices: either to browse that certain website through mobile-web, or else download their mobile app.
-With web came gigantic reach, however it couldn’t offer needed support to create engaging user experience, whereas native apps offer higher consumption, but couldn’t manage distribution.
+Earlier, users looking for content on mobile were posed with two options to browse over mobile devices: either to browse that certain website through mobile-web, or else download their mobile app.
+With web came gigantic reach, however, it couldn’t offer needed support to create an engaging user experience, whereas native apps offer higher consumption, but couldn’t manage distribution.

-With the world of today being fast-paced, all users were looking for fast-experiences, however with a website taking long time to load, it left mobile users annoyed.
+With the world of today being fast-paced, all users were looking for fast-experiences, however, with a website taking a long time to load, it left mobile users annoyed.
 This led to high bounce rates.
+57% of users abandon a webpage mid-way if the website loads slowly.
+Another study states that even one second of delay in page response might lead to a 7% reduction in conversions.
+Even the trend of mobile apps seemed to be phased out slowly.

-And then this whole idea of merging the app and web clicked, like how it would get the best of both the world.
-Here the page-load speed and user-engagement was the priority.
+Even with the mobile web, its performance failed to enamor the users And then this whole idea of merging the app and web clicked, like how it would get the best of both the world.
+Here the page-load speed and user-engagement were the priority

 Progressive Web Apps & Accelerated Mobile Pages came as a boon

-- PWAs provide high-engagement rate, while AMPs sharply lacks that.
+- PWAs provide a high-engagement rate, while AMPs sharply lacks that.

 - Progressive Web Apps work quicker as compared to AMPs.